GET IN TOUCH

 How to Remove or Resolve a Minnesota Tax Lien

 The good news for taxpayers is that a Minnesota tax lien can be removed once the balance is paid, settled, or corrected.
-The Minnesota Department of Revenue provides several resolution methods depending on the situation, including full payment, partial release, or administrative withdrawal.
+The Minnesota Department of Revenue provides several state tax lien resolution methods depending on the situation, including full payment, partial release, or administrative withdrawal.
 Understanding these options helps taxpayers choose the most effective and timely path to financial recovery.

 Full Payment and Release

-When pursuing a full release, taxpayers should:
+When pursuing a full release, taxpayers should follow these steps.

 • Submit payment directly to the Minnesota Department of Revenue using the payment method specified in the notice.
 For proper crediting, each payment must include the taxpayer's full name, account number, and any reference number provided by the Department.

-• Request a certificate of release after payment clears.
+• Request a certificate of release — after payment clears.
 This document confirms that the lien has been fully satisfied and should be recorded with the appropriate office.

-• Retain copies of all payment receipts and correspondence.
-These records are essential for verifying that the lien has been properly released and removed from public databases.
+• Retain copies of all payment receipts and correspondence — these records are essential for verifying that the lien has been properly released and removed from public databases.

 Partial Release and Subordination